-In the meantime, while you’re planning your own makeover for this June, be sure to visit The American Cleaning Institute to order your own free Packets Up cling, which will serve as a constant visual reminder to keep laundry packets up and safely stored away from children or adults that need caregiving.
+In the meantime, while you’re signing up for this laundry room challenge, be sure to visit The American Cleaning Institute to request your own free Packets Up cling, which will serve as a constant visual reminder to keep laundry packets up and safely stored away from children or adults that need caregiving.

 Download the 5 freebies!

 Thrift Diving inspires women to decorate, improve, and maintain their home themselves...using paint, power tools, and thrift stores!
 Use these 5 printables, checklists, and ebooks to get started!